 The path is two person wide near the creek but wide when you reach the fire trail.
 We have gone on the walk with kids as young as 2yrs old and they enjoyed it.

-Remember, to go right once you reach the fire trail to come back to the car park.
-Going left will take you further along the Murri Yanna Track to the North Rocks flood retarding wall.
+Remember, to go RIGHT once you reach the fire trail to come back to the car park.
+Going left will take you further along the Murri Yanna Track to the North Rocks Dam about 1.5kms away.

 Finding Hazel Ryan Oval